Parking Board Agendas & Minutes - 1997

 David made the motion that use of headlights include parking lots as well as streets.
 Motion was seconded.
 Motion was carried.

-David made the motion the motor vehicles on university property must yield to Public Safety vehicles in an emergency.
+David made the motion the motor vehicles on university property must yield to Campus Security vehicles in an emergency.
 Motioned was seconded by Harriett Miller.
 Motion carried.

 Julie Byrnes said that Graduation and parking for graduation had been handled very well this year.
 She got in and out quickly.
 Shane noted there were fewer graduates this year.
-They all felt Public Safety had done a good job.
+They all felt Campus Security had done a good job.

 Harriett Miller had two little things she wanted to go over in changes to the regulations.
 Harriett wanted to know if the requirement for disabled permit holders to have a state permit had been implemented yet.
 Linda stated it had been implemented and would be in the regulations as soon as we had the wording set.